Finding An OCD Therapist For Obsessive-Compulsive Disorder Treatment

 Medically reviewed by Julie Dodson, MA, LCSW and Corey Pitts, MA, LCMHC, LCAS, CCS

 Obsessive-compulsive disorder (OCD) is a mental health condition characterized by patterns of obsessive thoughts and compulsive behaviors, which are often distressing for the individual experiencing them.
-Around 1% of the world population is estimated to have OCD, but various treatments are available.
-If you're looking to find a therapist who can help address your OCD symptoms, getting familiar with the most effective types of therapeutic treatment for OCD and how to find a therapist who is convenient for you to meet with can be beneficial.
+Around 1% of the world population is estimated to have OCD, but treatments are available.
+If you're looking for a therapist who can help address your OCD symptoms, getting familiar with types of therapeutic treatment for OCD and how to find an OCD therapist to meet with can be beneficial.

 Rawpixel